bradley-cantrell/bradley-cantrell-dev-docker/README.md

-# bradley-cantrell-dev-k8s
+# bradley-cantrell-dev-docker
-Instance of my dev site on k8s
+Instance of my dev site on docker

 ## Local Development